(Version 1.0, released on 12 February 2018)

 2) NOAA/NESDIS' 2002-2016 reprocessed daily global 5km Geo-Polar Blended Night-only SST Analysis (the source data for which are shown in Figures 1 and 2); and the

-3) 1985-2002 daily global 5km SST reanalysis produced by the United Kingdom Met Office, on the Operational SST and Sea Ice Analysis (OSTIA) system (the source data for which are displayed in Figure 3).
+3) 1985-2002 daily global 5km night-only SST reanalysis produced by the United Kingdom Met Office, on the Operational SST and Sea Ice Analysis (OSTIA) system (the source data for which are displayed in Figure 3).

 Figure 1: Timeline of availability of polar-orbiting satellite datasets used in NOAA's daily global 5km Geo-Polar Blended Night-only SST Analyses (both the near-real-time and reprocessed products).